dschaaf89/PierreTreats/README.md

 ## Description

 This Project was to show Authorizations and many to many Database relationships.
-Pierre Came back for his third webpage redesign so he can show off his new buisness entitiy inside of his Bakery buisness.
+Pierre Came back for his third webpage redesign so he can show off his new business entity inside of his Bakery business.

 ###Brainstorming